Share on FacebookShare on TwitterShare on WhatsappShare on LinkedinCopy LinkLink is Copied!

 While they all share a common suffix, their functions, applications, and coverage are different.

-In this article, we will unravel the intricacies of these digital terms; Internet, Intranet and Extranet, understanding how each contributes to connectivity, collaboration, and communication in our present time.
+In this blog post, we will unravel the intricacies of these digital terms; Internet, Intranet and Extranet, understanding how each contributes to connectivity, collaboration, and communication in our present time.

 It is a large infrastructure that facilitates the exchange of information, services, and resources on a global scale.